botpress/botpress/.github/DONATE.md

 If you are interesting to donate for a particular module let us know.
 We will be very happy to hear your conviction and importance about this module.

+### Is there any receipt or invoice ?

+Yes, you will receive an invoice with PayPal.